Taming-the-BEAST/Troubleshooting-convergence-issues/README.md

 -  It is always a good idea to check your posterior estimates against sampling from the prior.

+### Bonus: troubleshooting a complex analysis

+In this tutorial, we have used a toy example, but it is important to keep in mind that real analyses may be much more complex.

 # Useful Links